 Entitled the Voter Protection Act, this bill would add new Election Code section 14002 to preclude employers from requiring or requesting that an employee bring their vote by mail ballot to work or vote their vote by mail ballot at work.
-However, this new section would not prohibit an employer from encouraging an employee to vote.
 The Secretary of State or any public prosecutor with jurisdiction may seek civil fines up to \$10,000 per violation against any employer who violates these protections.

-Status: Passed the Assembly, and has overwhelmingly passed the Senate Judiciary and Appropriations Committees and is pending on the Senate floor.
+Status: Passed the Assembly and is pending in the Senate Elections and Constitutional Amendments Committee.
 This bill appears unopposed.

-Employer Notices Regarding Flexible Spending Accounts (AB 1554)
+Employer Notices Regarding Dependent Care Assistance Program (AB 1554)

-Responding to concerns employees are forfeiting funds not spent by year-end for flexible spending accounts, this bill would require employers to notify employees participating in a flexible spending account (including dependent care flexible spending accounts, health flexible spending accounts, or adoption assistance flexible spending accounts) of any deadlines to withdraw funds before the plan year ends.
+Internal Revenue Code section 129 allows employers to provide "dependent care assistance benefits" for their employees on a tax-free basis (so-called Dependent Care Assistance Programs [DCAPs]).
+These include allowing employees to make pre-tax contributions through a cafeteria plan up to certain annual limits, and which remain tax-free if used for particular purposes (e.g., caring for a minor child under age 13, etc.).
+This bill would require an employer to notify an employee who participates in an employer-provided DCAP, via a dependent care flexible spending account, of any deadlines to withdraw funds before the plan year ends.
 This notice shall be by two different forms, one of which may be electronic, and may consist of the following non-exclusive means: (1) email; (2) telephone; (3) text message; (4) postal mail; or (5) in-person notification.
+The author notes this bill is intended to help ensure employees use these funds for their intended purpose and to avoid any potential forfeitures.

-Status: Unanimously passed the Assembly, and has unanimously passed the Senator Labor and Appropriations Committees and is pending on the Senate floor.
+Status: Unanimously passed the Assembly and is pending in the Senate.
 This bill appears unopposed.